Image for The results of the world’s largest four-day week trial are in – and it’s good news

 Main image: Docusign

 Positive News is helping more people than ever to get a balanced and uplifting view of the world.
 While doom and gloom dominates other news outlets, our solutions journalism exists to support your wellbeing and empower you to make a difference towards a better future.
-And as Positive News’ audience and impact grows, we’re showing the rest of the media that good news matters.

 But our reporting has a cost and, as an independent, not-for-profit media organisation, we rely on the financial backing of our readers.
-If you value what we do and can afford to, please consider making a one-off or regular contribution as a Positive News supporter.
-From as little as £1 per month, you’ll be directly funding the production and sharing of our stories – helping them to benefit many more people.
+If you value what we do and can afford to, please get behind our team with a regular or one-off contribution.

 Join our community today, and together, we’ll change the news for good.